Adjoint divisors and free divisors: Discriminants of hypersurface singularities

 Let $\check g=\check g_1,\dots,\check g_\mu$ denote the dual basis of $g$ with respect to the Gorenstein pairing, and denote by $\check d_i$ the degree of $\check g_i$.
 We have $d_i+\check d_i=d_1$, so $\check d_i=d_{\mu+i-1}$ (recall that we have ordered the $g_i$ by descending degree).

-The discriminant $D=\pi_S(\Sigma^0)\subset S$ was shown by Kyoji Saito in \cite{Sai80a} to be a free divisor.
-The following argument proves this, and shows also that it is possible to choose a basis for $\Der(-\log D)$ whose Saito matrix (matrix of coefficients) is symmetric.
+The discriminant $D=\pi_S(\Sigma^0)\subset S$ was shown by Kyoji Saito (see \cite{Sai80a}) to be a free divisor.
+The following argument proves this, and shows also that it is possible to choose a basis for $\Der(-\log D)$ whose Saito matrix is symmetric.

 \begin{thm} There is a free resolution of $\calO_{\Sigma^0}$ as $\calO_S$-module

 in which $\Lambda$ is symmetric, and is the Saito matrix of a basis of $\Der(-\log D)$. \end{thm}